EDDanielMarin/shrimp-farm-challenge-front-end/readme.md

 This is the Farm Challenge front end part, made with Angular and Angular CLI

 ## Installation
+Fist you need install [NodeJS](https://nodejs.org/en/download/) in your pc

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager [npm](https://www.npmjs.com/) to install dependencies.

 ```bash
 npm install